-Coronation Fountain, in the heart of Welwyn Garden City, will be pink for the duration of October to highlight Breast Cancer Awareness month.
+The newly repaired Coronation Fountain in Welwyn Garden City, has been turned pink to highlight Breast Cancer Awareness month this October.

-For the 15th year running, Welwyn Hatfield Borough Council has partnered with locally based pharmaceuticals company Roche UK to colour the fountain for the month of October in a gesture of support for the ongoing fight against breast cancer.
+Welwyn Hatfield Borough Council has again partnered with locally based pharmaceuticals company Roche UK to colour the fountain in a colourful display of support for the fight against breast cancer.

-The Mayor of Welwyn Hatfield, Councillor Roger Trigg, said: "I'm delighted that we are continuing our long-running partnership with Roche UK to raise awareness of breast cancer.
+Councillor Fiona Thomson, Executive Member, Governance, Public Health and Climate Change said: "I'm delighted that we are continuing our long-running partnership with Roche UK to raise awareness of breast cancer.

-The fountain will remain pink until 31 October, when the colour will be removed and it will return to being clear.
+The fountain, which needed repairs following a flood in the plant room, will remain pink until 31 October when the colour will be removed and the water will become clear again.